LujiaJin/One-Pot_Multi-Frame_Denoising/README.md

 ### Pre-trained networks

-You can find pre-trained networks for denoising AWGN here: https://drive.google.com/drive/folders/1t6DRISolaRwlfbVDk_-LVg4IZEM0-dBZ?usp=sharing
+You can find pre-trained networks for denoising AWGN in the corresponding directory under the `model/`.

 ## A Demo

-We provide a demo on the SET14 dataset, which requires you to download the pre-trained network according to the aforementioned URL and place it in the corresponding directory under the `model/`.

-You only need to run the following command, and the denoised images of SET14 will be found in the `img/OPD-RC_ILSVRC2012val_AWGN_SET14` directory.
+We provide a demo on the SET14 dataset.
+You only need to run the following command, and the denoised images of SET14 will be found in the `results/OPD-RC_ILSVRC2012val_AWGN_SET14` directory.
 For the demo under OPD-AL, the operation is similar.

 ```
 python demo.py